MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-admin.md

 ms.subservice: pbi-collaborate-share
 ms.topic: how-to
-LocalizationGroup: Share your work ms.date: 09/19/2022
+LocalizationGroup: Share your work ms.date: 02/01/2023
 ---

 # Power BI add-in for PowerPoint - Admin info

 The Power BI add-in for PowerPoint enables users to add live, interactive data from Power BI to PowerPoint presentations.
-Currently, the add-in supports adding report pages to PowerPoint slides individually.
-The left-hand page navigation pane is not brought in by the add-in, but any page navigation visuals on the report page itself will function normally as they do in the Power BI service.
+Currently, users can add individual report pages and individual visuals.
+When a report page is added,the add-in does not bring in the left hand navigation pane, but any page navigation visuals on the report page itself will function normally as they do in the Power BI service.

 ## Requirements